direnv/direnv/man/direnv.toml.1.md

 DESCRIPTION
 -----------

 A configuration file in [TOML](https://github.com/toml-lang/toml) format to specify a variety of configuration options for direnv.
-Resides at CONFIGURATION_DIR/direnv.toml.
-For many users, this will be located at $HOME/.config/direnv/direnv.toml.
+Read from at CONFIGURATION_DIR/direnv.toml or $DIRENV_CONFIG/direnv.toml.
+For many users, CONFIGURATION_DIR will be located at $HOME/.config/direnv/direnv.toml.

 FORMAT
 ------